-The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that provides baseline privacy and security standards for medical information.
-The U.S. Department of Health and Human Services (HHS) is the federal agency in charge of creating rules that implement and enforce it.
+The Health Insurance Portability and Accountability Act is a federal law that provides baseline privacy and security standards for medical information.
+The United States Department of Health and Human Services is the federal agency in charge of creating rules that implement and enforce it.

-Congress Passed the Health Insurance Portability and Accountability Act
+The Health Insurance Portability and Accountability Act Signed into Law

 2000 – 2002

-The HIPAA Privacy Rule gives individuals rights regarding their protected health information (PHI) and sets standards governing how covered entities who conduct health care transactions electronically can use and disclose PHI.
+The HIPAA Privacy Rule gives individuals rights regarding their protected health information and sets standards governing how covered entities who conduct health care transactions electronically can use and disclose protected health information.

-HHS Published the HIPAA Security Rule and Most Covered Entities were Required to Start Complying with the HIPAA Privacy Rule
+Most Covered Entities were Required to Start Complying with the Health Insurance Portability and Accountability Act Privacy Rule

-The HIPAA Security Rule sets standards for safeguarding electronic PHI.
+The HIPAA Security Rule sets standards for safeguarding electronic protected health information.

 The Health Information Technology for Economic and Clinical Health Act was Enacted as Title XIII of the American Recovery and Reinvestment Act

-HHS’ Office for Civil Rights Issued the HIPAA Omnibus Rule
+The Department of Health and Human Services Office for Civil Rights Issued the Health Insurance Portability and Accountability Act Omnibus Rule

 The HIPAA Omnibus Rule made several changes to the HIPAA Privacy, Security and Enforcement Rules by